 It is stagnancy and it is dangerous to your well-being and your future self.

-Low self-esteem can be a crutial factor in how avidly you pursue a fulfilling and abundant life.
+Low self-esteem can be a critical factor in how avidly you pursue a fulfilling and abundant life.
 Know that your time is valuable and you are worth it.
-Use resources such as self-help books and podcasts, or follow motivational influencers (such as Brené Brown, Tony Robbins, Rachel Hollis) to hone in our your self-worth.
-A healthy self esteem is absolutely critical to putting a stop to complacency.
+Use resources such as self-help books and podcasts, or follow motivational and empowering influencers (such as Brené Brown, Tony Robbins, Rachel Hollis) to hone in on and tap in to your self-worth.
+A healthy self esteem is absolutely crucial to combating complacency.

 Set goals for yourself that resonate with who you are as a person.
 It doesn’t matter if your goals are professional or personal, but be consistent and proactive in taking the initiative needed to achieve them.
 Taking your first step may be the most difficult one; but once you do, you will smell the sweet scent of progress.
 And feeling that momentum will be contagious!

 Sometimes life is so hectic that it’s hard to put your needs ahead of others.
 Being last is not an option.
 Respect your commitments but respect your own well-being more.
-Know that if you do not fill your own well, you will not have any water left to stay nourished.
+Know that if you do not fill your own well, you will not have any water left to stay nourished nor nourish others.
 Translation: Self-care and being the best version of you will benefit everyone else as well.

 If you’re a creature of habit or like routine, use that love for consistency to manage your life and how you go about achieving your goals.
 Utilize resources and strategies to do what it takes to stay committed to your ambitions.
 For example, clip or print out pictures of a goal (make a vision board), ask a friend or mentor to keep you accountable if that’s what you need, and stay busy.
 Take care of your body as much as your mind with a healthy diet, mindfulness activities and physical exercise.

-Sometimes we don’t know where to start, or what to do first, even what not to do, that we can become paralyzed with complacency.
+Sometimes we don’t know where to start, or what to do first, even what not to do, thus we become paralyzed by complacency.
 So begin with your immediate surroundings.
 Look for helpful guides and checklists to not only zero in on your goals but to literally make room for them as well.
 Declutter your life.

 Consider removing any unused belongings, a.k.a clutter, from your environment (around your house, on your desk at work, in your car) as a way of keeping only what best serves your well-being.
 This cleansing will make room for abundance in the physical as well as the soulful sense.